cyclus/cyclus.github.com/source/user/tutorial/sim_parm.rst

 * mine of natural uranium
 * enrichment facility producing 4% enriched uranium oxide fuel
 * LWR reactor consuming fresh fuel and producing used fuel
-* repository to house all spent fuel
+* repository to house all spent fuel and waste

 More details about each of these facilities will discussed when we are required to provide that input.